 Her Story was released to critical acclaim last year, as the murder investigation video game made many top game lists and was also one of the top nominees at the 2015 Game Awards.
 The game is the brainchild of designer Sam Barlow, who proved with his earlier Silent Hill: Shattered Memories that he’s pretty good when it comes to creating an atmosphere of suspense.

 Her story had players searching a police database and watching a series of video clips of a woman being interviewed by the police, in order to unravel a murder mystery.
 These videos featured British gymnast Viva Seifert, who played her character brilliantly and made the story such an engaging experience.

 In each new video, players would get new information to input into the game’s police database, such as the name of a character or a specific event in their lives, which would deliver a new slew of videos to watch and discover new information, allowing players to connect the dots and solve the murder.

-But the clever thing about Sam Barlow’s game, apart from the clever writing and the superb acting, is how the story would feel scripted no matter in which order the player discovered the videos, with all the story’s elements falling into place neatly, which was no small feat considering that there were dozens of videos to watch.
+But the clever thing about Sam Barlow’s game, apart from the great writing and the superb acting, is how the story would feel scripted no matter in which order the player discovered the videos, with all the story’s elements falling into place neatly, which is no small feat considering that there were dozens of videos to watch.